Sienci-Labs/Resources/atc/atc-assembly/atc-tool-rack-and-tls.md

 1. Install tool holders into the **first and last slots** of each tool rack assembly.

-   * Make sure tool holders are wiped clean with shop towel
+   * Make sure tool holders are wiped clean with shop towel and isopropyl alcohol
-   * Fully seat each tool holder, the insert must engage the flats on the tool holder
+   * Fully seat each tool holder, the clip must engage the flats on the tool holder

 ![](../../_images/_atc/_atc_assembly/temp/IMG_0930.JPG)